maddybartlett/Bio_Plausible_Memory_Continuous_Time_RL/README.md

 In contrast, TD($\theta$) can be implemented in continuous time.
 It is possible to use these scripts to implement TD($\theta$) in discrete time, however, the published experiment used the continuous time implementation.

-This novel Temporal Difference learning rule relies on the use of Legendre Delay Networks for representing the history of events. <br>
+This novel Temporal Difference learning rule uses Legendre Delay Networks (Voelker, Kajić, & Eliasmith, 2019) to encode the history of events. <br>
-Legendre Delay Networks....
+Legendre Delay Networks leverage the properties of Legendre polynomials which can be used to represent functions over fixed windows of time. <br>
+The LDN is a dynamic system that approximates the Legendre polynomial coefficients of an input signal over a sliding history window of length $\theta$.

 ## Citation: